-Customer relationship management, cost reduction, and legislation are terms that crop up frequently in the Finance & Control degree programme (Faculty of Business, Finance & Management).
+Customer relationship management, cost reduction, and legislation are terms that crop up frequently in the Finance & Control degree programme (Faculty of Business, Finance & Marketing).
 These terms became more tangible for Pieter Kral and three other third-year students during a project they carried out for a restaurant belonging to Peter’s brother Antoine that offers home delivery.
 The project led them to make frequent trips to a shopping street in Zoetermeer and visit the seat of government in The Hague.

 The growing dominance of Thuisbezorgd.nl is becoming a cause of concern, particularly for owners of small restaurants and catering establishments.
 Naturally, they partner up with this home delivery service.
 However, the alternatives are few and far between as Thuisbezorgd.nl has bought out most of its competitors.
 This is also a problem faced by Antoine Kral.
 Thanks to the efforts of his brother and three other third-year Finance & Control Students, Li Zheu Guo, Zakaria Zirar and Joost Zomerdijk, he now has plans that are ready for implementation which will help him to reduce the costs for his restaurant Thai Fresh Express, that offers a home delivery service.
 These costs further reduce margins on oriental meals that are already low.